philipdelff/NMdata/README.md

 NONMEM not behave? `NMcheckData` can debug the data *as seen by NONMEM*.
 That’s right - it has never been easier to find data bugs.

-## Automated and general reader of Nonmem results data
+## Automated and general reader of NONMEM results data

-Reading the resulting data from Nonmem can require a few manual steps.
+Reading the resulting data from NONMEM can require a few manual steps.
 Especially because all modelers seem to do things a little differently.
-`NMscanData` can return all data output (`$TABLE`) from Nonmem combined, and if wanted with additional columns and rows in input data.
+`NMscanData` can return all data output (`$TABLE`) from NONMEM combined, and if wanted with additional columns and rows in input data.
 It’s as simple as